naveengarla/icse-9th-history/6.guptas-age/README.md

 |               | **Sushruta**                           | The "Father of Surgery"; pioneered complex operations, including plastic surgery.                           |
 | **The Marvels** | **Nalanda University**                 | A world-renowned center of learning that attracted scholars from across Asia.                               |
 |               | **The Iron Pillar of Delhi**           | A 1,600-year-old rustless iron pillar, showcasing incredible metallurgical skill.                           |

----

-### 🗓️ Your Study Plan for Success

-History is a story, not a race.
-Here’s how to master this chapter without stress:

-1.  **One Segment a Day:** Spend about 20-30 minutes on one segment each day.
-Read the story and review the summary tables.
-2.  **Weekend Revision:** At the end of the week, quickly read through all the segments to connect the dots and see the bigger picture.
-3.  **Practice for Exams:** Before your exams, use the "Quick Reference" tables in each section to practice recalling key facts and figures.

-This simple plan uses **spaced repetition**—a science-backed way to ensure you remember what you learn.

----

 ### ✨ You've Got This!